glensc/eventum-oldwiki/Eventum:WorkflowExamples.md

             }
         }

-### Allow all Developers to send email
+### Allow all Developers to send email {#allow-all-developers-to-send-email}

 Allow all Developer users to send email to the issue without being an assignee or on the authorized repliers list.

         /**
          * Allows all users with a role of developer or above to email